Brithdir railway station

 Brithdir railway station is a railway station serving the village of Brithdir near New Tredegar, South Wales.
 It is a stop on the Rhymney Line 18+3/4 mi north of Cardiff Central which is part of the Transport for Wales network.
 Work to extend the platform for six-car trains is in progress.

+Facilities

+New customer information screens were installed in 2012.